 Artvist.
 Race & Equity Consultant.
 Co-conspirator.
 Liberation worker.

 I am mariana IX moscoso (they/them/theirs)—an ethnically mixed and partially detribalized Mayan and afro-indigenous nonbinary queer.
 I am a solo parent to an amazing human being, an artivist passionate about digital art and zine making.
-I am also a child, a sibling, and the Arts in Corrections Program Manager at the California Arts Council.
+I am also a child, a sibling, and the Transformative Arts Program Manager at the California Arts Council.